umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/index.md

 **Version 4.x** - Write your forms your way.
 You have full control over your form's HTML markup and styling.

 ## [Rendering Forms scripts where you want](Rendering-Scripts/index.md)
-**Version 4.x** - Control where you want Forms to render its JavaScript.
+Control where you want Forms to render its JavaScript.

 ## [Themes](Themes/index.md)
 **Version 6.0.0+** - Easier & more control of rendering Form HTML markup and styling using Themes that replaces the previous methods in Version 4.x